Episode 18

 Somehow, the first podcast dedicated solely to Action Research.

 In the first podcast dedicated solely to Action Research, Adam and Joe do a deep dive into the lives, experiences, philosophies, and - of course - investigations of the most well respected action researchers in the field.
-Hear about their greatest successes and failures, and learn about what makes Action Research unique.
-If you are passionate about social change, engage in research, or are a budding scholar then this is the perfect podcast for you.
+Throughout our four seasons, come hear about successes and challenges, and learn about what makes Action Research unique.
+If you are passionate about social change, engage in research, or are a budding scholar, then this is the perfect podcast for you.

-Intended mostly for those interested in research and social change, The Action Research Podcast aims to offer unique and valuable insights for the field through accessible and engaging conversations about the “what” “why” and “how” of Action Research.
+The Action Research Podcast aims to offer unique and valuable insights for the field through accessible and engaging conversations about the “what” “why” and “how” of Action Research.

 The Action Research Team: